Have you ever wondered how to stop snacking the day away and why it just seems so darn hard?

 - Want to Be Happier?
 Stay in the Momentby Matt Killingsworth

-If you find that you always get the 3pm munchies and you head straight for the vending machine, create a new healthier ritual.
-Put it into your calendar so that a reminder pops upto remind you.
+If you find that you always get the 3pm munchies and crave sweets, create a new healthier ritual.
+Put it into your calendar so that a reminder pops up to eat an apple for example.
 The aim is that over time, this will become something that you’ll look forward to.
 For example you could create a:

 - 3pm herbal tea ritual